How to Take a Snapshot in AWS: Creating an Instance Snapshot

 AWS Snapshot Q&A

-Are AWS Snapshots incremental?
+Are AWS snapshots incremental?

-How much does an AWS Snapshot cost?
+How long does an AWS snapshot take?

-Where are AWS Snapshots stored?
+Where are AWS snapshots stored?

 What are the benefits of using AWS Snapshots?